Skip to main content

 Consequences

-• A lock-holding migration fails fast at the 5s timeout instead of taking the database down.
+• A lock-holding migration fails fast at the lock timeout instead of taking the database down.

 • Large backfills run outside the deploy path, in controlled batches.